Mediobanca profits up on consumer business, wealth management

-MILAN, Feb 6 (Reuters) - Mediobanca on Thursday reported stronger than expected net profit in the first half of its 2019-20 fiscal year as wealth management fees boosted revenues and margins in the Italian bank’s consumer business proved resilient.
+MILAN (Reuters) - Mediobanca (MDBI.MI) on Thursday reported stronger than expected net profit in the first half of its 2019-20 fiscal year as wealth management fees boosted revenues and margins in the Italian bank’s consumer business proved resilient.

 In November, Mediobanca rejected calls from new top shareholder Leonardo Del Vecchio for the bank to return to its investment banking roots by outlining plans to expand its wealth management and consumer credit businesses.